aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

-bit depth to apply only when saving pages to the Tiff format.
+Gets bit depth to apply only when saving pages to the Tiff format.
 Has effect only when saving to TIFF.
 If TiffCompression is set to CCITT3, CCITT4, this will not take effect, the bit depth of the generated tiff image will be always 1.

 **Returns:**
 int